elijahcutler/mc-server-automation/README.md

 # Minecraft Server Automation
-### Using Azure Virtual Machine Management, Discord, and Python
+## Using Azure Virtual Machine Management & Discord

 Runs a Discord bot that waits for commands in a channel of your choosing.